 The software solution will be a centralized Terminology Server (TS) for the management of Health terminologies and catalogues throughout the State of Israel.
 A unit belonging to the Israel Ministry of Health will maintain and operate the system and its data on a day-to-day basis.

 Part of the data contained in the TS might be made available to the general public through a front-end Internet Gateway or Portal.
-While the front-end is not necessarily within the scope of this RFP, the TS System is expected to support the discovery and access of the records and their related digital surrogates, including images and audiovisual material.
+While the front-end is not necessarily within the scope of this Tender, the TS System is expected to support the discovery and access of the records and their related digital surrogates, including images and audiovisual material.